27caribou/music-classification/README.md

 The concept of content-based filtering appealed more to me, so I looked for a dataset that would fit that approach.

-### Dataset
+### About the Project

-The dataset I decided to use is the [GTZAN Dataset](https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification).
+The dataset used in this project is the [GTZAN Dataset](https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification).

-It contains a folder called "genres_original", which is a collection of 10 genres with 100 audio files each, all having a length of 30 seconds;